Latest Resources and Information on the changes to the 340B Program

 North Dakota Prevention Resource & Media Center

-2-1-1 is a simple, easy-to-remember, free number that connects callers to information about health and human services.
+2-1-1 is a simple, easy-to-remember, free number connecting callers to health and human services information.
 2-1-1 callers in North Dakota will be connected to FirstLink 2-1-1 Helpline, which provides confidential listening and support in addition to information and referral.

 North Dakota Behavioral Health Human Services

-The Behavioral Health Division provides leadership for the planning, development, and oversight of the state’s behavioral health system.
-The Division works with partners within the Department of Human Services and the state behavioral health system to improve access to services, address behavioral health workforce needs, develop policies, and ensure quality services are available for those with behavioral health needs.
+The Behavioral Health Division provides leadership for the planning, developing, and oversight of the state’s behavioral health system.
+The division works with partners within the Department of Human Services and the state behavioral health system to improve access to services, address behavioral health workforce needs, develop policies, and ensure quality services are available for those with behavioral health needs.